RichCini/LomasBoards/README.md

 ### Board Notes - version 1.1-004
 There are 4 tie points (TP2 - TP5) that need to be connected to either VCC (TP3 - TP5) or the /BW (TP2) signal as applicable.
-If another board run is done, these will be permanently connected to their respective points.
+A version 1.1-005 will be issued with these connections made permanently.

 The speaker connection is like the PC -- simple 4-8 ohm speaker.